Taro-Hayashi/KillerWhale/rightside/2_BASE.md

 Insert 6 jumpers at 3 locations according to your planned configuration.

 ![](../img/2_base_r/2_11_jumper.jpg)
-For the LEFT BASE unit, in case you plan to have the ADD unit and a keypad based SIDE unit, the jumper placement should be the same as the picture below.
+For the RIGHT BASE unit, in case you plan to have the ADD unit and a trackball SIDE unit, the jumper placement should be the same as the picture below.

 ### Soldering of the LEDs (optional)